wechaty/docusaurus/_posts/2017-10-28-ten-minutes-to-build-a-daily-paper-bot.md

  2. Read the documents to know how powerful wechaty is.

-Finally, I like wechaty, thanks to all the oontributors of wechaty!
+Finally, I like wechaty, thanks to all the contributors of wechaty!

   [1]: /download/2017/leinue-bot.jpg